thibaultlaurens/tech-notes/fundamentals/04-software-programming.md

 - **Flyweight**: Reduces the cost of complex object models.
 - **Proxy**: Provides a placeholder interface to an underlying object to control access, reduce cost, or reduce complexity.

-#### Behavior Patterns

-Behavioral patterns are about identifying common communication patterns between objects and realize these patterns.
+**Behavioral patterns** are about identifying common communication patterns between objects and realize these patterns:

 - **Chain of Responsibility**: Delegates commands to a chain of processing objects.
 - **Command**: Creates objects which encapsulate actions and parameters.